jedisct1/libsodium-doc/quickstart/README.md

 This is true for all APIs provided by the library.

+## Why is `crypto_stream()` barely documented and not even present in some bindings?

+The `crypto_stream()` API generates a deterministic sequence of bytes from a seed, and optionally applies the XOR operation between that sequence and some input sequence.

+Performing the XOR operation once produces content that resembles random data, and performing the same operation twice restores the initial input sequence.

+This can be seen as a form of encryption.
+However:

+- If an adversary replaces the ciphertext with nul bytes, what will be decrypted is the original, complete sequence derived from the seed.
+This can have catastrophic implications with some (badly designed) protocols.
+- More generally, anyone can modify the ciphertext without this being detected.
+Since a stream cipher is XOR'd with a message, targeted bits can be flipped.
+Knowing the secret key is not required.

+If a deterministic sequence has to be derived from a seed, for example for unit testing, libsodium provides the `randombytes_buf_deterministic()` function.

+For actual encryption, other options such as `crypto_secretbox`, `crypto_aead` and `crypto_secretstream` must generally be used over `crypto_stream`, as they will add and verify an authentication tag to detect data that has been corrupted or tampered with.

+`crypto_stream()` is only useful as a building block to design custom constructions.
+As-is, it is completely insecure.

 ## I want to write bindings for my favorite language, where should I start?

 Start with the `crypto_generichash` and with the `crypto_secretstream` APIs.
 These are the trickiest to implement bindings for, and will provide good insights about how to design your bindings.